Visual-Analytics-2024/VA-Project/README.md

 ![alt text](data/fig/camping_distribution.png)

 **Insights**

-*
+* Camping Site 1 is the least preferable for camping.
-* Camping 1 is the least prefrabe stop for camping for all cartypes
+* Camping Sites 5, 8, and 2 are the most preferable options for camping.

 #### Non Camping sites